pravinyo/website/_posts/2022-08-13-tale-of-api-documentation.md

   height: 400   # in pixels
   alt: Photo by Ben Kolde on Unsplash
 ---
+## Is this another article on How to write documentation?
+No, this article is not about How to write API documentation but about what things everyone should avoid while writing API documentation.
+This documentation is meant to be used by other developers, so it is better to avoid the below problems that I tried to articulate.

 **What do we mean by API in simple terms?** _An interface through which clients interact with the services._